 Connect with Mentors

-Speaking of role models and looking up to those who know more than you – find a mentor who will be willing to teach you everything you need to know about the job.
+Speaking of role models and looking up to those who know more than you – find mentors who will be willing to teach you everything you need to know about their job and their roles as women in information technology.
 You can do this on your own, through networking and socializing in the tech circles, or you can join a mentorship program.

 Reaching out to a potential mentor can be nerve-wracking.
 To find a suitable one, first look within your company.
 If there are no appropriate candidates, you can always expand your search online through social media.
 LinkedIn may be an excellent place to start.
 Follow those who catch your eye, observe what they’re doing, and engage with them before actually asking them to mentor you.